mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 #### Copy default config

-To configure the load-test `config/config.json`, should be created and/or edited.
+To configure the load-test, `config/config.json` should be created and/or edited.

 ```sh
 cp config/config.sample.json config/config.json
 ```

 Its documentation can be found [here](config/config.md).

+## Run the test

 ### Start a load-test